basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/java.md

 unwanted data loss is inevitable.
 If one friends list contains `A`, `B`, and `C` and the other contains `D` and `E`, the list containing `A`, `B`, and `C` will be chosen.
 So what about friends `D` and `E`?
 Those usernames are essentially lost forever.
+In the sections below, we'll implement some other conflict resolution strategies as examples.

+### Merging the Lists

 To avoid losing data like this, a better strategy may be to merge the lists.
 We can modify our original `resolve` function in our `UserResolver` to accomplish precisely that:

 ```java
 public class UserResolver implements ConflictResolver<User> {